microsoft/InQRy/README.md

 ### Install
 clone & `python3 setup.py install`

 ### Test
 `pytest`

 ### Run
-- TBD
+`python inqry` and click "Generate QR Code"

 ## Description

-InQRy generates a single QR code when executed, which is designed to be used during a physical inventory procedure.
+InQRy is a cross-platform application that generates a single QR code containing the machine's hardware specifications.
+This application is designed primarily to be used during a physical inventory procedure.

 The QR code contains detailed information about the client machine or device, which can then be scanned it quickly add assets into a Snipe-IT database.